 Outpatient care is flexible, having day sessions or evening sessions available.

 Some programs hold IOP sessions three days per week for two to four hours a day.
 Other IOP programs may only be sixty to ninety minutes per session.
 There are also treatment plans that require meeting five times per week.
 Although most treatment plans for IOP are for a length of ninety days, some can last longer depending upon individual needs.

 Partial hospitalization is another outpatient option for drug treatment.

 This type of program requires the individual to stay in the treatment facility throughout the day but return home in the evening and on weekends.
 This drug treatment plan can last anywhere from a few weeks to a few months.

 As many people in recovery discover, putting down the drink or the drug may be the easiest part.

-All of the feelings and emotions that have been buried for a long time will come to surface once someone gets clean.
+All of the feelings and emotions that have been buried for a long time will come to surface once someone gets sober.
 When getting high or drunk is no longer an option to forget or numb the pain of past hurts, abandonments, betrayals, etc., a new way of coping has to be learned.
 Sometimes the past has been buried so deeply that individual therapy or counseling is helpful for the person to come to a balance and gain peace within themselves.
 Individual therapy/counseling can continue as long as the individual feels it is necessary and helpful.

-Twelve step meetings are another addiction treatment plan that is known to work when someone practices honesty and works the steps.
+Twelve-step meetings are another addiction treatment plan that is known to work when someone practices honesty and works the steps.